asokolsky/asokolsky.github.io/apps/git/worktree.md

 # Git Worktree Workflow

-Git worktrees let one repository have multiple checked-out branches in separate directories.
-DLI developers use them to isolate concurrent issues, merge requests, reviews, and urgent fixes without repeatedly switching or stashing the main worktree.
+Git worktrees let one repo have multiple checked-out branches in separate directories.
+Developers use them to isolate concurrent issues, merge requests, reviews, and urgent fixes without repeatedly switching or stashing the main worktree.

 ## Terminology

-This document uses Git's worktree terminology:
+This doc uses Git's worktree terminology:

-- Repository — the shared Git object database and administrative data used by all worktrees.
+- Repo: the shared Git object database and administrative data used by all worktrees.
+- Superproject: a Git repo that contains one or more submodules.
+It tracks each submodule by its path and expected commit, while each submodule remains a separate Git repo with its own history and working tree.
-- Worktree — a checked-out working directory plus its associated Git state.
+- Worktree: a checked-out working directory plus its associated Git state.
-- Main worktree — the first worktree created by `git clone` or `git init`.
-Git documentation calls this the main worktree even when the repository's default branch has another name.
+- Main worktree: the first worktree created by `git clone` or `git init`.
+Git documentation calls this the main worktree even when the repo default branch has another name.
-- Linked worktree — an additional worktree created with `git worktree add` and linked to the same repository.
+- Linked worktree: an additional worktree created with `git worktree add` and linked to the same repo.
-- Projects root — the local parent directory that contains main worktrees and the sibling `.worktrees` directory.
+- Projects root: the local parent directory that contains main worktrees and the sibling `.worktrees` directory.
 This is a convention in this document, not Git terminology.
-- Default branch — the repository's primary integration branch, commonly `main` or `master`.
+- Default branch: the repo's primary integration branch, commonly `main` or `master`.
 It is distinct from the term main worktree.

 ## Benefits

-- Stable Main Worktree.
+- Stable Main.
 Keep the main worktree on the default branch and free of task changes.
-It remains a reliable place to fetch remote state, inspect repository-wide status, and manage linked worktrees.
+It remains a reliable place to fetch remote state, inspect repo-wide status, and manage linked worktrees.
 - Safer Concurrent Work.
 Each task gets its own directory, branch, dependency state, and untracked files.
 Formatting, staging, tests, or cleanup in one task are less likely to affect another.
 - Faster Context Switching.
 Move between tasks by changing directories instead of stashing partial work or repeatedly switching branches.
 Long-running builds and local services can remain associated with their linked worktree.
-- Exact Merge/Pull Request Reviews.
+- Exact Merge Request Reviews.
 A detached linked worktree can inspect the exact merge request head without moving the main worktree or confusing local changes with the submitted diff.
 - Explicit Cleanup.
 Task directories make completed and abandoned work visible.
 A standard cleanup check prevents clean but unmerged commits, untracked files, or submodule changes from being deleted accidentally.

 ## When To Use A Worktree